In houses and gardens:

 v Use a torch/flashlight when walking outdoors at night.

-v Sleep off the ground on a cot or bed.
+v Sleep off the ground on a cot or bed or use a mosquito net, preferably both.

 v If you see a snake, it is best to let it find its way out of the house by itself.
 If it is well settled in, use a hockey stick like curved stick to pick up the snake and drop into a tall bucket with lid.
 The snake can now be moved outdoors.